 - work together to ensure a sustainable environment for the live performance sector

 More than hundred newsflashes, briefing notes, analyses, consultation papers, in-house publications, etcetera are exclusively available to members.

 Pearle has two main types of members: full members and associate members.

 Full membership of Pearle* is open to established European national associations representing the interest of music and performing arts organisations and are composed of management or employers.

-Individual organisations, non-European associations of employers or managers, European associations representing employers or managers in the performing arts who are established in accordance with the laws and practices of the country in which the head office is located may become associate members.
-Depending on the type of service, individual organisations can sign up for basic, plus, full associate membership.
+Individual organizations, non-European associations of employers or managers, European associations representing employers or managers in the performing arts who are established may become associate members.
+Depending on the type of service, individual organizations can sign up for basic, plus, full associate membership.